erfanhss/HitachiSecFedLearning/README.md

 resiliency: percentage of the network required for the algorithm to operate (defaulted to 1)

 ### Aggregation functions
+The underlying secure aggregation protocols have been implemented using Golang.
+The code is later is compiled into a shared library and wrapped in Python.
-The following functions have been implemented in the GoWrappers.py:
+The following functions are available in the GoWrappers.py:
 ```
 client_phase1(server_address, robust, log_degree, log_scale, resiliency)
 server_phase1(server_address, num_peers, robust, log_degree, log_scale)